Höðr is attested in the Prose Edda and the Poetic Edda. He also appears in the Gesta Danorum, although in a bastardized

-Höðr follows his twin in death and becomes Baldr’s companion in the underworld.
+Höðr follows his twin in death and becomes Baldr’s companion in the underworld, along with Nanna.
 Further, Höðr is one of the gods said to survive Ragnarök, and who will come to rule by his brother’s side.
-This story seems to make clear that what happened between the brothers was not an act of animosity, but an accident, and one that is forgiven.
+This story seems to make clear that what happened between the brothers was not an act of animosity, but a contrived accident, and one that is forgiven.
 Höðr is, at the end of things, a god of of the betrayed.
 The tale is truly tragic.

 Saxo Grammaticus tells us another story of the brothers in the Gesta Danorum, from the point of view of Höðr, who he calls Hotherus.
 In this story, it is Hotherus who is depicted as the protagonist, who defeats Balderus and wins the hand of the princess Nanna.

 Thoughts on Höðr

-In modern Norse paganism, Höðr is honoured and worked with, as a companion deity to Baldr.
+In modern Norse paganism, Höðr is honoured and worked with as a companion deity to Baldr.
 It is tradition to pay homage to one when honouring the other, as well as the goddess Nanna.
 They may be descendants from an older Indo-European deity pair, known simply as “the Twins.”
-Some have noticed that there are notable similarities between Höðr and Baldr, and the Celtic Holly and Oak King who trade places during the turning points of light and dark during the solar year.
+Some have noticed that there are notable similarities between Höðr and Baldr, and the Celtic Holly and Oak Kings who trade places during the turning points of light and dark during the solar year.

 Signs and Symbols